felipegmuniz/dijon_rest/README.md

 ---

 **Note**: This project is designed for internal use and CRM enhancement.
-Unauthorized reuse, reproduction, or modification without proper attribution is strictly prohibited under international copyright protection.
+Unauthorized reuse, reproduction, modification, or commercial use without prior written consent and proper attribution is strictly prohibited under international copyright protection.